Carmina Burana + Credo

 Adapted from the Carmina Burana

-The critically acclaimed Opera Philadelphia Chorus and Orchestra take center stage in a concert of one of the most intense and popular pieces in the choral canon.
+The critically acclaimed Opera Philadelphia Chorus and Orchestra take center stage in a concert that brings together one of the most popular pieces in the choral canon with a rarely-performed masterpiece.

 From its very first moments – spine-tingling chords of vocal and percussive ferocity – Carmina Burana captures the audience's attention.
 It is a kaleidoscopic piece that demands to be heard live, as thundering cries on the fickleness of fortune transform into lilting celebrations of spring and raucous drinking songs.